 Stray & Found Pets

 Young-Williams Animal Center is the housing facility for all stray/found pets in the City of Knoxville and Knox County.
+With help from our community, your pet might be located with one of our Friendly Finders.
+The shelter can help schedule a time for the Friendly Finder to come in and reunite your animal.

 Fees apply to reclaim pets from the shelter and